Risk Factors

 Risks Related to Our Business and Industry

-We are currently focused primarily on the development of our lead LIMITx™ product candidate, LTX-03, as well as our other LIMITx™ programs, which we believe will result in our continued incurrence of significant research, development and other expenses related to those programs.
+We are currently focused primarily on the development of our lead LIMITx™ product candidate, LTX-03, as well as other LIMITx™ programs, which we believe will result in our continued incurrence of significant research, development and other expenses related to those programs.
 If preclinical studies or the clinical trials for any of our LIMITx™ drug candidates fail or produce unsuccessful results and those drug candidates do not gain regulatory approval, or if any of our LIMITx™ drug candidates, if approved, fail to achieve market acceptance, we may never become self-supporting resulting in significant doubt as to our ability to sustain operations.

+Even if we and AD Pharma succeed in developing and commercializing one or more of our pipeline LIMITx™ Technology products, we expect to continue using cash reserves for the foreseeable future.
+Our expenses may increase in the foreseeable future as a result of continued research and development of these and other product candidates, maintaining and expanding the scope of our intellectual property, and hiring of additional research and development staff.
 We will need to generate revenues from royalties on sales to achieve and maintain liquidity.
-If Zyla does not successfully commercialize Oxaydo®, if MainPointe does not successfully commercialize the Nexafed® products, or if we or our AD Pharma cannot successfully develop, obtain regulatory approval and commercialize our LIMITx™ product candidates in development, specifically LTX-03, we will not be able to generate such royalty revenues or achieve future profitability.
+If we or AD Pharma cannot successfully develop, obtain regulatory approval and commercialize our LIMITx™ product candidates in development, specifically LTX-03, we will not be able to generate such royalty revenues or achieve future profitability.
 Our failure to achieve or maintain profitability would have a material adverse impact on our operations, financial condition and on the market price of our common stock.

 We will be required to raise additional funds to finance our operations and remain a going concern; we may not be able to do so when necessary, and/or the terms of any financings may not be advantageous to us; if we fail to raise additional funding we will cease operations and/or seek protection under applicable bankruptcy laws.